sftpgo/docs/docs/httpfs.md

 ```

 The `socket_path` parameter must be an absolute path.
 The `api_prefix` is prepended to all request paths.

+## Remote directory

+By default, operations are relative to the resource root of the HTTP backend.
+Set a **Remote directory** to scope the backend to a sub-path, so users land directly in the right place: SFTPGo prepends it to the resource path of every request (the `{name}` segment).
+This is independent of the `api_prefix` endpoint option, which prefixes the HTTP route rather than the resource path; the two compose.

+:warning: The remote directory is **not a security boundary**.
+The HTTP backend is opaque to SFTPGo: if the server behind it is backed by a local filesystem, a server-side symlink under the remote directory may resolve outside it, and SFTPGo has no protocol-level way to detect this.
+Treat the remote directory as a convenience starting path, not a confinement.

+Because of this, the feature is opt-in at the deployment level: the `http` backend must be listed in the [`allow_remote_directory`](config-file.md) setting of the `common` configuration section.
+The remote directory is honored only while the backend is enabled — a connection using a stored configuration whose backend is not in the allow list is rejected, with the reason logged.
+The value is preserved on save and on backup restore, so disabling the backend does not break data import; in the WebAdmin the field is shown when the backend is enabled, or with a warning when a value is set while the backend is disabled, so it can be cleared.

+When the backend is defined at the group level, the remote directory supports the same placeholders as the cloud key prefix and the SFTP prefix (for example `%username%`, `%role%`, `%customN%`).
+The placeholders are resolved per user when the group settings are applied, so a single group configuration can scope each member to their own sub-path.

 ## API contract